 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term patients who needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and using the bathroom.
-Some experts believe that this is a measure of a patient's well-being.
+This indicates the percent of patients that needed additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's may indicate the erosion of a patient's well-being.

 Ability to Keep Residents Mobile

 This datapoint measures the percent of long-term residents that retained mobility levels.